janetjoywilson/janetjoywilson.github.io/_posts/2021-06-24-grey-to-green.md

 ## who

 I grew up on a small family farm in southern Ontario.
 I’ve lived in this house in the west end of Toronto for over 25 years.
 I am not a professional gardener.
-I have made moved plants around many times, and made many mistakes and continue to experiment as I am a life-long learner.
+I have moved plants around many times, made many mistakes, and continue to experiment as I am a life-long learner.

 This land is precious and I acknowledge the land I live on is of the traditional territory of the Mississauga of New Credit, the Anishinaabe, the Haudenosaunee, and the Huron Wendat.
 Tkaronto is home to many indigenous people from across Turtle Island, and I am grateful to be on this land and I intend to be a mindful steward.